Mark Bingham

 Mark Kendall Bingham (May 22, 1970 – September 11, 2001) was an American public relations executive who founded his own company, the Bingham Group.
 During the September 11 attacks in 2001, he was a passenger on board United Airlines Flight 93.
 Bingham was among the passengers who, along with Todd Beamer, Tom Burnett and Jeremy Glick, formed the plan to retake the plane from the hijackers, and led the effort that resulted in the crash of the plane into a field near Shanksville, Pennsylvania, thwarting the hijackers' plan to crash the plane into a building in Washington, D.C., most likely either the U.S. Capitol Building or the White House.

-His heroic efforts on United Flight 93, as well as his athletic physique, were noted for having prompted a reassessment of gay stereotypes.
+Bingham's efforts on United Flight 93, as well as his athletic physique, were noted for having prompted a reassessment of gay stereotypes.

 Early life

-Mark Bingham was born in 1970, the only child of Alice Hoagland and Gerald Bingham.
+Mark Bingham was born on May 22, 1970, the only child of Alice Hoagland and Gerald Bingham.
 When Mark was two years old, his parents divorced.
 Raised by his mother and her family, Mark grew up in Miami, Florida, and Southern California before moving to the San Jose area in 1983.
-Bingham was an aspiring filmmaker, and as a teenager he began using a video camera as a personal diary to document his life and those of his family and friends.
+Bingham was an aspiring filmmaker, and as a teenager, he began using a video camera as a personal diary to document his life and those of his family and friends.
 He graduated from Los Gatos High School as a two-year captain of his rugby team in 1988.
 As an undergraduate at the University of California, Berkeley, Bingham played on two of Coach Jack Clark's national-championship-winning rugby teams in the early 1990s.
 He also joined the Chi Psi fraternity, eventually becoming its president.
 Upon graduation at the age of 21, Bingham came out as gay to his family and friends.